 Other areas of counselling I deal with

 I have a special interest in working with survivors of bereavement by suicide.
-If this is something which has affected you there are lots of resources and support groups in the area.
+If this is something which has affected you there are lots of resources and local support groups in the area.

 Free 30 minute consultation either over the phone or in person to give you the chance to check if you would like to work with me

-Usual fee is £50 for a 60 minute session
+Psychotherapy £50 for a 50 minute session

-Whilst EMDR is NOT a shortcut it does offer you the opportunity to process your anxiety and or trauma without having to speak too much about your experience if you wish.
+Whilst EMDR is not a shortcut it does offer you the opportunity to process your anxiety and or trauma without having to speak too much about your experience if you wish.
 This can be reassuring for people to know if they fear opening up in therapy.
 You will however need to share information about your past so we can establish if it's safe to work together in this way.
 We can talk more about this when we meet.

 This is a useful like to Youtube to find out more about it.